mukhamedissa/kazakh-tts-android/README.md

 The library uses the `kk_KZ-issai-high` ONNX model via sherpa-onnx's native runtime.
 On first use, the model archive is downloaded from [sherpa-onnx releases](https://github.com/k2-fsa/sherpa-onnx/releases) and extracted to the app's private files directory.
 Subsequent runs skip the download.

 Synthesis runs on a background thread.
-PCM samples are written to an `AudioTrack` as they arrive, so playback starts before generation finishes.
+Generated PCM samples are written to an `AudioTrack` and played back immediately.

 ## Installation